simeonpashley/simeonpashley.github.io/_posts/articles/2010-06-09-why-you-should-minimum-viable-product.md

 ---
 title: Why you should use Minimum Viable Product game production
 date: 2010-06-09 02:40:29
 tags: ["lean", "mvp", "production"]

-type: post
- and PC Games Video Games and PC Games Games and PC Games

-description: 'How to engage your game players and maximise the feedback
-loop: Change Game > Ship Game > Feedback > Change Game > Ship Game > Feedback'
 ---

 The term **Minimum Viable Product** (MVP) has recently come to be used in the world of video game production but what does it mean and how can it benefit our games and the gamers themselves, including how to get the